Reviewers evaluate articles in their specialist areas, and provide an opinion that is weighed against the opinion of one or more additional reviewers.

 National Institute of Rural Development and Panchayati Raj, India

 Sonal Mobar Roy is an Assistant Professor at the Center for PG Studies and Distance Education at the National Institute of Rural Development and PR, India.
 She has worked as a Consultant at the Center for Equity and Social Development at the same institute and carried out monitoring and evaluation of sponsored government projects on the right to education and education for all.
 She worked as a Research Scientist at the Center for Exact Humanities at the International Institute of Information Technology, Hyderabad, before joining NIRDPR.
-Dr Roy has an MA in Social Anthropology, along with an advanced level diploma in Computer Applications.
+Dr Roy has an MA in Social Anthropology.
 She earned her PhD in Sociology from the Department of Humanities and Social Sciences, Indian Institute of Technology Kanpur, one of the premier institutes in India.
 Her doctoral study focused on stigma related to TB and HIV in the Ladakh region of India, and the fieldwork was sponsored by Parkes Foundation, UK.
-Her research interests include Sociology of Education and Health, Culture Studies, Rural Development, Ethnography and Crowdsourcing.
-She has been involved in teaching, research and training at her institute and is currently working on compiling a compendium of best practices in rural development in India.
+Her research interests include Sociology of Education and Health, Culture and Tribal Studies, Rural Development, Ethnography, ICT and Crowdsourcing.
+She has been involved in teaching, research and training at her institute.
 She has national and international publications to her name and strives to bridge the gap between theory and practice through her writings and research.
 She received the “Emerging Scholar” award at Imperial College, London in 2018 at the International Conference on Health and Wellness.

 Rafik Hariri University, Lebanon